What is Customer Due Diligence and How Does It Work?

 Challenges in Implementing Customer Due Diligence

-Banks and financial institutions may encounter several challenges while implementing effective CDD processes for regulatory compliance.
-These challenges necessitate robust strategies and technologies to ensure effective CDD implementation.
+Banks and financial institutions frequently encounter several significant challenges while implementing effective CDD processes for regulatory compliance in financial services.
+These challenges necessitate robust strategies and advanced technologies to ensure effective CDD implementation.

 1. Data Accuracy and Verification

-Verifying the accuracy of customer information, especially in jurisdictions with less reliable data sources, can be difficult.
+Verifying the accuracy and completeness of customer information, especially in jurisdictions with less reliable public data sources or for customers with complex international backgrounds, can be exceedingly difficult.
+This often leads to manual data reconciliation and increased operational costs.

 2. Beneficial Ownership Identification

-Identifying the beneficial owners of corporate entities can be complex, particularly when ownership structures are designed to obscure relationships such as by using shell companies.
+Identifying the ultimate beneficial owners (UBOs) of complex corporate entities remains a persistent challenge, particularly when ownership structures are deliberately designed to obscure true ownership, such as through the use of shell companies, trusts, or multiple layers of corporate vehicles across different jurisdictions.

 3. Lack of Expertise and Adequate Resources

-Applying EDD to high-risk customers requires significant resources, technologies, and skills.
+Applying Enhanced Due Diligence to high-risk customers requires significant resources, technologies, and skills.
 The lack of technical expertise and skills can pose a significant challenge for banks and financial institutions that can lead to inefficiencies and false positives.

 4. Technological Integration